mautic/developer-documentation-new/docs/plugins/integrations/integrations.rst

 .. contents:: Table of contents

-The IntegrationsBundle is meant to be a drop in replacement for Mautic's PluginBundle's AbstractIntegration class.
-It provides cleaner interfaces for configuring, authenticating, and syncing Contacts/Companies with third party Integrations.
+The IntegrationsBundle is a drop-in replacement for ``PluginBundle``'s ``AbstractIntegration`` class.
+It provides cleaner interfaces for configuring, authenticating, and syncing Contacts/Companies with third-party Integrations.

-An example HelloWorld Plugin is available :xref:`Plugin HelloWorld`.
+An example HelloWorld Plugin is available :xref:`here<Plugin HelloWorld>`.

 ---------